How to Book One of America's Most Recognized Speakers on Globalization for Your Event!

-If you are interested in booking Lori Wallach, contact Katherine Alexander at 202-454-5126 or email@example.com.
+If you are interested in booking Lori Wallach, contact Caroline Boules at 202-454-5105 or firstname.lastname@example.org.

 Globalization is defining our lives – from what jobs are available here, to the standard of living for future generations, from the damage of the global financial crisis, to the safety of the food we bring into our home and the toys we give our children.